 The sound energy density of PAS vessels during the second and third quarters of 2022 and 2023 appears higher than in all other years.
 This may be related to better AIS coverage in 2022 and 2023.
-For TGC vessels, there is an increase in the sound energy density starting from the first quarter of 2020.
-As CAR and TGC vessels have the largest sound energy density in almost all quarters at 63 Hz, the temporal trend of all vessel categories is most influenced by CAR and TGC vessels.
-At 125 Hz, the contribution of RRO vessels can exceed that of TGC vessels (as shown in Figure 41)
+As CAR vessels have the largest sound energy density in almost all quarters at 63 Hz, the temporal trend of all vessel categories is most influenced by CAR vessels.

-Additionally, storms in the North Sea in early 2020 could have impacted vessel traffic and speed, directly affecting the areic source level(Sertlek 2021).
+Additionally, storms in the North Sea in early 2020 could have impacted vessel traffic and speed, directly affecting the ASL (Sertlek 2021).
 Therefore, some irregular patterns (e.g., CAR vessels at 63 Hz) may be related to these strong storms.